‘Unholy Night’ a Frightfully Festive Triumph for Ottawa Filmmakers

 (Laughs) I’m not a good turkey carver.
 I prefer to let someone look after that anyway.

-There is an Italian horror film called ‘Susperia’ which I loved which was a big influence on me.
-I would gladly remake it because it is not perfect.
-I love it and admire it but it’s not perfect.
+There is an Italian horror film called Susperia, which I loved and which had a big influence on me.
+I would gladly remake it because it’s not perfect.
 You don’t want to remake a perfect movie because what could you add to it?

-Could agree more.
-Thanks for your time and good luck with the movie.
+OLM: I couldn’t agree more.
+Thanks for your time, and good luck with the movie.

 Thanks so much.